roaming97/Vulgo/README.md

 ## Deploying

-Deploying your blog in Vulgo is easy.
-It has a preconfigured Vercel adapter that you can use to deploy your blog.
+Vulgo has a preconfigured Vercel adapter that you can use to deploy your blog.
+If not using Vercel, you can use `npm run build` and build it normally like a normal Svelte project.

 You can find more information [here](https://vercel.com/guides/deploying-svelte-with-vercel).